-= Emission rate (lb/period)
+ER = Emission rate (lb/period)

-= ROC emission factor (lb/well-day)
+EF = ROC emission factor (lb/well-day)

-= Number of active oil and gas wells (well)
+Wells = Number of active oil and gas wells (well)

-= Control efficiency
+CE = Control efficiency

-= Operating hours per time period (hrs/period)
+HPP = Operating hours per time period (hrs/period)

-Detailed emission calculations for fugitive emissions are shown in Attachment 10.1 and 10.2.
+Detailed emission calculations for fugitive emissions are shown in Attachments 10.1 and 10.2.

-4.3 Well Cellars
+4.3 Tanks/Sumps/Well Cellars

-4.3.1 Well Cellars: Well cellars are used for collecting oil spills from the facility at various locations such as the well head stuffing boxes and test sites.
-Fugitive emissions from well cellars are credited a 70 percent control efficiency for maintaining the cellars per the requirements of Rule 344.
-These emissions are estimated based District P&P 6100.060 (Calculation of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method - Modified for the Revised ROC Definition).
+- 4.3.1 Tanks: Blochman Lease has one 2,000 barrel capacity water injection tank.
+This tank is connected to a vapor recovery system.
+The detailed tank calculations for emissions are based on USEPA AP-42, Chapter 7. - 4.3.2 Sumps and Well Cellars: Sumps and well cellars are used for collecting oil spills from the facility at various locations such as the wellhead stuffing boxes and test sites.
+Fugitive emissions from well cellars are credited a 70 percent control efficiency for maintaining the cellars per Rule 344 requirements.
+These emissions are estimated based District P&P 6100.060 (Calculation of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method Modified for the Revised ROC Definition).
 These emissions units are classified as being in primary, secondary, tertiary or post-tertiary service.
 The calculation methodology is: